gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 final Button sendButton = new Button("Send to Server");
 ```

-Now, save the file and simply click "Refresh" in your browser to see your change.
+Save the file and simply click "Refresh" in your browser to see your change.
 The button should now say "Send to Server" instead of "Send":

 ## Debugging the browser<a id="bebug"></a>